News|Articles|July 31, 2025

-“Once infected with COVID-19, pregnant women are at an increased risk of severe manifestations of COVID-19, resulting in ICU [intensive care unit] admission, mechanical ventilation, and death compared to non-pregnant women,” wrote authors of the study.
+“Once infected with COVID-19, pregnant women are at an increased risk of severe manifestations of COVID-19, resulting in ICU [intensive care unit] admission, mechanical ventilation, and death compared to nonpregnant women,” wrote authors of the study.
 “Pregnant women with COVID-19 are also at increased risk of preterm birth and may be at risk of other adverse pregnancy outcomes, including stillbirth, compared to pregnant women without COVID-19.”

 Not only does pregnancy come with an increased risk of severe COVID-19, but those risks are also known to persist for up to a month following birth.
 Prominent conditions such as obesity, diabetes, and hypertension are also known to further complicate COVID-19 symptoms among pregnant women.
-With all these increased risks, pregnant women are among one of the most important populations in need of protection against COVID-19.2
+With all these increased risks, pregnant women are one of the most important populations in need of protection against COVID-19.2

 READ MORE: Women With Hypoglycemia Prior to Pregnancy Are More Likely to Have Adverse Outcomes